Registration and Course Information

 Full-time, Half-time, and Part-time Status: Undergraduate students enrolled in 12 or more credits per semester are classified as full-time students.
 Undergraduate students enrolled in 6-11 credits per semester are classified as half-time students.
 Undergraduate students enrolled in fewer than 6 credits per semester are considered part-time students, who are not hall-time or full-time.
 To complete an undergraduate program in four years, students must earn an average of 15 or more credits each semester.

 Course Overload: Special permission is required for students to register for more than 19 semester hours of credit.
-Forms are available at the Office of the Registrar and advisor/department and Dean's approval are required.
+Forms are available at the Office of the Registrar or the Registrar webpage and advisor/department and Dean's approval are required.

 Course Repeat: Students in academic difficulty who wish to repeat a course must file a course repeat form with the Registrar.
 Only the higher of the two grades is computed in the cumulative GPA.
 Students will not receive credit for a course more than one time except for MU102, 220, 225 and TH321 and may include departmental special topics courses.
 Both the old and new grade appear on the transcript.
 Course repeats must be taken at Worcester State University.